michellab/CCmetaD/metadynamics/README.md

 5_boresch_phi_c/
 6_separation/
 ```

+The directory **CC-Di_PMF_data" contains example data from the CC-Di simulations.

 If RMSD restraints are used, their simulation files should be placed in directories called ```rmsd_bound/``` and ```rmsd_unbound/```.

 An RMSD collective variable is defined as follows: